Lortseam/completeconfig/README.md

 dependencies {
     [...]

-    // The following lines add CompleteConfig and include the required dependencies in your mod's jar, so users don't have to download them
+    // The following lines add CompleteConfig and include the required dependencies in your mod's jar
     // Replace Tag with the current version you can find above modImplementation ("com.gitlab.Lortseam:completeconfig:Tag")
     include("com.gitlab.Lortseam:completeconfig:Tag")